-As mentioned above, it is not always necessary to treat astigmatism; however, for people who have a moderate-to-high level of astigmatism, the following options are available.
+As mentioned above, treating astigmatism is not always necessary; however, for people with a moderate-to-high level of astigmatism, the following options are available.

-- Contact lenses – often categorised as toric contact lenses, wearers wishing to correct their astigmatism with lenses have a wide range of options to choose from instead of relying on glasses.
+- Contact lenses – often categorised as toric contact lenses, wearers wishing to correct their astigmatism with lenses have many options to choose from instead of relying on glasses.

 - Laser surgery – since a shape irregularity causes astigmatism in the eye, laser surgery can amend the curvature of the cornea to fix the condition.
-However, you will need to consult with an eye doctor first to make sure this is an available option for your specific case.
+However, you will need to consult with a laser clinic first to ensure this option is available for your specific case.